Confused by the social rules during the COVID-19 pandemic and what you should and shouldn't do on a visit to the supermarket?

 Maintaining good hand hygiene is essential in the fight against COVID-19.
 Before visiting the supermarket, wash your hands thoroughly with soap and water or with an alcohol-based hand sanitiser, and while at the supermarket avoid touching your face or eating.

 You could also disinfect your trolley or basket handle.
-Some stores are already doing this or providing customers with wipes to use.
+Many stores are already doing this or providing customers with wipes to use.

 When you get home, unpack your shopping, and wash your hands with soap and water again.
 For more information on the most effective way to wash your hands, visit the Australian Government's Health Direct website.